By David Tomas, on 30 September 2021

 Although you must consider all possible distribution channels, the evolution of technology positions the Social Media as a key channel.
 In fact, 39% of Facebook users come only through mobile, and in the case of Twitter, this percentage rises to over 60%.
-So this employs creativity and leads consumers to download your application or enter your site through social networks, since it is here where they will find the majority of mobile users.

 For your social media marketing to work, personalization on each platform is key.
 Be sure not to publish the same content on all networks at the same time, or you will run the risk of driving away your followers and friends.
-Instead, bond with them by publishing real time photos or videos, that will get them used to your brand’s day-to-day life, philosophy, experience and personality.
+Instead, bond with them by publishing real time photos or videos that will get them used to your brand’s day-to-day life, philosophy, experience and personality.
 If you want to impress your clients and get your mobile marketing to work, diversify, adapt and thrive!

-And, of course, do not forget to measure and monitor the results from all your social media channels to discover what content really works, and continuously optimize your brand’s communication.
+And, of course, do not forget to measure and monitor the results from all your social media channels to discover what content really works and continuously optimize your brand’s communication.

-6. Make the most of marketing via SMS
+6. Make the Most of Marketing via SMS

 Studies seem to show that smartphone users tend to read promotional SMS more frequently than emails.
-Mobile Marketing campaign via SMS can be one of the best ways to get quick results, especially if you combine them with discount codes or coupons that redirect users to your website.
+Mobile Marketing via SMS can be one of the best ways to get quick results, especially if you combine them with discount codes or coupons that redirect users to your website.

-7. Make the most of coupons and discounts
+7. Make the Most of Coupons and Discounts

-Remember when our parents would cut out coupons from newspapers and magazines to take them to the store?
+Remember when our parents would cut out coupons from newspapers and magazines and take them to the store?
 Well, mobile marketing can use this same strategy to attract clients… slightly more conveniently and efficiently!

 8. Mobile App or Mobile Website